JPShiels/set08101/README.md

 # set08101

-This is the coursework for Napier Web Technologies module SET08101
++This is the coursework for Napier Web Technologies module SET08101